Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 1. The user makes a request to read the emission factors.
 2. The software returns the emission factors to the user.
-3. The user reviews the emission factors.
+3. The user can read the list of emission factors.

 </td>
 </tr>